 Almost all earlier research efforts employing the CML technique have used the pairwise approach, including Apanasovich et al. (2008), Varin and Vidoni (2009), Bhat and Sener (2009), Bhat et al. (2010a), Bhat and Sidharthan (2011), Vasdekis et al. (2012), Ferdous and Bhat (2013), and Feddag (2013).
 Alternatively, the analyst can also consider larger subsets of observations, such as triplets or quadruplets or even higher dimensional subsets (see Engler et al., 2006 and Caragea and Smith, 2007).
-However, the pairwise approach is a good balance between statistical and computational efficiency (besides, in almost all applications, the pairwise approach).
+However, the pairwise approach is a good balance between statistical and computational efficiency (besides, in almost all applications, the parameters characterizing error dependency are completely identified based on the pairwise approach).
 Importantly, the pairwise approach is able to explicitly recognize dependencies across choice occasions in the repeated choice case through the inter-temporal pairwise probabilities.